PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-05 19:46:06
+Last updated: 2024-04-05 19:46:40
-Random Quote: Euron's gifts are poisoned.  -  Victarion Greyjoy
+Random Quote: Love can’t be timed.
+It has to be lived. - Berlin